mozaik-association/mozaik/docs/Contacts Module.md

     I am interested by the themes of 'nuclear energy' and 'sports'

+- Automatically when a member registers for a specific event / survey or petition

+A mettre dans EXAMPLE:
-- Automatically when a member registers for a specific event / survey or petition (if the petition that is signed by a member concerns 'nuclear energy', the related 'Thesaurus term' can be added as 'Interests' for this member manually by the backoffice of the political party
+(if the petition that is signed by a member concerns 'nuclear energy', the related 'Thesaurus term' can be added as 'Interests' for this member manually by the backoffice of the political party

-Those interests and competencies are present for information purposes, but also to achieve specific targeting with the communication / mass mailings.
+Those interests and competencies are present for information purposes (to better know your members and supporters), but also to achieve specific targeting with the communication / mass mailings.

 !!! example

     I would like to send a newsletter around 'Nuclear energy' to all members who are interested by this topic.